ninjaaron/replacing-bash-scripting-with-python/README.rst

 characters.
 In Python, this is what we'd call a "file-like object."

-Because the idea of working with text streams is so central to Unix programming, we start this tutorial the basics of working with text files and will go from there to other streams you might want to work with.
+Because the idea of working with text streams is so central to Unix programming, we start this tutorial with the basics of working with text files and will go from there to other streams you might want to work with.